kubernetes/website/docs/concepts/service-catalog/index.md

 {% capture overview %}
 {% glossary_definition term_id="service-catalog" length="all" prepend="Service Catalog is" %}

-A *Service Broker*, as defined by the [Open Service Broker API spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md), is an endpoint for a set of Managed Services offered and maintained by a third-party, which could be a cloud provider such as AWS, GCP, or Azure.
+A Service Broker, as defined by the [Open Service Broker API spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md), is an endpoint for a set of Managed Services offered and maintained by a third-party, which could be a cloud provider such as AWS, GCP, or Azure.
-Some examples of *Managed Services* are Microsoft Azure Cloud Queue, Amazon Simple Queue Service, and Google Cloud Pub/Sub, but they can be any software offering that can be used by an application.
+Some examples of Managed Services are Microsoft Azure Cloud Queue, Amazon Simple Queue Service, and Google Cloud Pub/Sub, but they can be any software offering that can be used by an application.

-Using Service Catalog, a {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can browse the list of {% glossary_tooltip text="Managed Services" term_id="managed-service" %} offered by a {% glossary_tooltip text="Service Brokers" term_id="service-broker" %}, provision an instance of a Managed Service, and bind with it to make it available to an application within the Kubernetes cluster.
+Using Service Catalog, a {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can browse the list of Managed Services offered by a Service Broker, provision an instance of a Managed Service, and bind with it to make it available to an application within the Kubernetes cluster.

 {% endcapture %}